dhruvsheth-ai/apiad/docs/tweetstorms/mindblowingmonday-gan.md

 ---

-Generative Adversarial Networks (GAN) have taken by surprise the machine learning world by their uncanny ability to generate hyper-realistic examples of human faces, cars, landscapes, and a lot of other stuff, as you just saw.
+Generative Adversarial Networks (GAN) have taken by surprise the machine learning world with their uncanny ability to generate hyper-realistic examples of human faces, cars, landscapes, and a lot of other stuff, as you just saw.

 Want to know how they work? 👇